ifeeljoy/pi-tracker/README.md

 # Hosting

-If you don't want to self host and don't mind paying for a cheap alterative ($1.50/month), use [this guide](https://github.com/ifeeljoy/bot-host-guide) for setup.
+If you don't want to self host and don't mind paying for a simpler and cheap alterative ($1.50/month), use [this guide](https://github.com/ifeeljoy/bot-host-guide) for setup.

 # Dependencies
 Axios 1.6.7